When Preschool Teachers Hate You

 Okay, all set up.

-Ah, I see our online calendar groupies have rejoined the group.
+Ah, I see our online calendar groupies have rejoined us.
 You took a bathroom break, didn’t you?

 Don’t worry, you didn’t miss much.